Multi-Agent Debate

 |---|---|

-| +Apply when factual accuracy or reasoning depth matters more than latency, and a single rollout silently produces a confident wrong answer that peer disagreement would expose. | −When latency or cost dominates and an N-agent K-round debate inflates per-query spend by an order of magnitude over a self-consistency sample for a marginal accuracy gain. |
+| +Best for cases where factual accuracy or reasoning depth matters more than latency, and a single rollout silently produces a confident wrong answer that peer disagreement would expose. | −When latency or cost dominates and an N-agent K-round debate inflates per-query spend by an order of magnitude over a self-consistency sample for a marginal accuracy gain. |

-| +Use where the task admits a single committable verdict — a numeric answer, a multiple-choice label, a yes/no decision — that a deterministic aggregator can collapse the round to. | −Without a deterministic aggregation rule — vote, judge, or longest-justification heuristic — the debate produces N divergent finals and the system has no contract for what to commit to. |
+| +Justified where the task admits a single committable verdict (a numeric answer, a multiple-choice label, a yes/no decision) that a deterministic aggregator can collapse the round to. | −Without a deterministic aggregation rule (vote, judge, or longest-justification heuristic), the debate produces N divergent finals and the system has no contract for what to commit to. |

-| +Reach for it on questions a stronger model cannot reach but a panel of weaker models can, by triangulating between candidate explanations rather than averaging logits. | −When debaters share a single model snapshot and a single system prompt, errors stay correlated and the loop converges on the same wrong answer it started from rather than escaping it. |
+| +A good fit on questions a stronger model cannot reach but a panel of weaker models can, by triangulating between candidate explanations rather than averaging logits. | −When debaters share a single model snapshot and a single system prompt, errors stay correlated and the loop converges on the same wrong answer it started from rather than escaping it. |

-| +Prefer it inside a scalable-oversight pipeline where opposing debaters surface contrasting evidence a less-capable judge can adjudicate more reliably than scoring one answer alone. |
+| +Useful inside a scalable-oversight pipeline where opposing debaters surface contrasting evidence a less-capable judge can adjudicate more reliably than scoring one answer alone. |

 In the wild